-IGO Fund Description Funding source Eligible countries Prioritisation Article 3.5-type rule?
-IATTC Special sustainable development fund for developing the institutional capacity of developing countries and territories for the sustainable development of fisheries for highly migratory species Resolution C-11-11 Resolution C-14-03 levelopment fund for leveloping the institutional apacity of developing ountries and territories for he sustainable development of fisheries for highly migratory speciestechnical and scientific capacity that will allow the developing countries to duly follow and comply with their obligations established under the Antigua convention.budg volun contri contri countries to duly follow and comply with their obligations established under the Antigua convention.
-Developing countries and territories Unknown Yes- Article XV.5: "Each member of the Commission shall meet its own expenses arising from attendance at meetings of the Commission and of its subsidiary bodies" WCPFC Funding for one representative from each developing State Party to the Convention and, where appropriate, territories and possessions, to each meeting of the Commission and to meetings of relevant subsidiary bodies of the Commission.
-Travel to commission meetings and subsidiary bodies Core funds Developing countries Unknown No IOTC Meeting participation fund Resolution 10/05 Supporting scientists and representatives from IOTC members who are developing states to attend Core funds (replenishment can also be from unspent funds) and ES to seek Developing countries For commission meetings priority is given to LDCs.
-No more than 25% of available Yes- Article VIII-4: "Expenses incurred by delegates, their alternates experts and advisers when
+IGO Fund Description Funding source Eligible countries Prioritisation Article 3.5-type rule? capacity of developing countries and territories for the sustainable development of fisheries for highly migratory species Resolution C-11-11 Resolution C-14-03 the developing countries to duly follow and comply with their obligations established under the Antigua convention.
+Including the participation of representatives of developing countries in annual meetings of the commission and its subsidiary bodies, as well as of scientific experts in meetings of the scientific advisory committee voluntary contributions shall meet its own expenses arising from attendance at meetings of the Commission and of its subsidiary bodies" WCPFC Funding for one representative from each developing State Party to the Convention and, where appropriate, territories and possessions, to each meeting of the Commission and to meetings of relevant subsidiary bodies of the Commission.
+Travel to commission meetings and subsidiary bodies Core funds Developing countries Unknown No IOTC Meeting participation fund Resolution 10/05 Supporting scientists and representatives from IOTC members who are developing states to attend and/or contribute to the work of the Commission, the Core funds (replenishment can also be from unspent funds) and ES to seek voluntary contributions Developing countries For commission meetings priority is given to LDCs.
+No more than 25% of available funding can go to non - scientific meetings Yes- Article VIII-4: "Expenses incurred by delegates, their alternates experts and advisers when attending, as government representatives,

-66-F&A09
+66-F&A09 Rev